grellyd/CityLights/README.md

 - Creation of a secondary-sub-grid structure to handle map elements on a micro scale.
 - Translation of perlin noise values into elevation
 - Choosing peaks and valleys, with smoothing in between.
+- Generation/selection of water presence in high/medium/low elevation
-- Selecting sea level and marking(?) the underwater tiles.
+- --> Selecting sea level and marking(?) the underwater tiles.
+- --> Creation of lakes and rivers at high/medium/low elevations
+- Division of biomes based upon environmental factors

+Civilisations:
+- Placement bias
+- Growth factors
+- Interation between populations, and subsequent growth/regression.
+- Random enviromental effects (disasters etc.)
+- Technological effects/change.
+- Culture growth/impacts/overbearance.

+History:
+- Recording of world creation in a form similar to a debug log, but more reader friendly.
+- Recording of civilisation histories
+- --> Grouped by civilisations in chronological order.